BobbyShush/blog_aggregator/README.md

 commands.Register("addfeed", cmds.MiddlewareLoggedIn(cmds.HandlerAddFeed))
 ```

-Once the user input in parsed in main.go the commands.Run() method uses the commands map to call the appropriate command user the registered handlers.
+Once the user input in parsed in main.go the commands.Run() method uses the commands map to call the appropriate command using the registered handlers.

 # Useful links
 - [What is an RSS Feed?](https://en.wikipedia.org/wiki/RSS)